techdivision/import-docs/pages/05.components/01.core-components/docs.38.md

 * [import-attribute](https://github.com/techdivision/import-attribute) - Provides Attribute Import functionality
 * [import-customer](https://github.com/techdivision/import-customer) - Provides Customer Import functionality
 * [import-customer-address](https://github.com/techdivision/import-customer-address) - Provides Customer Address Import functionality
+* [import-converter](https://github.com/techdivision/import-converter) - Provides generic converter functionality
+* [import-converter-product-category](https://github.com/techdivision/import-converter-product-category) - Provides the functionality to convert a CSV file with category from a CSV file with products
+* [import-converter-product-attribute](https://github.com/techdivision/import-converter-product-attribute) - Provides the functionality to convert a CSV file with attribute option values from a CSV file with products.

 > Components like import-attribute will also work with the EE, so there is not separate implementation.